osekoo/hands-on-spark-scala-2025/lab1-setup-build.md

 - **Getting Started with Visual Studio Code:** https://dev.to/umeshtharukaofficial/getting-started-with-vscode-a-beginners-guide-2mic A beginner's guide that covers installation, basic features, customization, and productivity tips for Visual Studio Code.

 These resources should provide a solid foundation for you to begin working with IntelliJ IDEA and Visual Studio Code effectively.

-For a quick visual introduction to Visual Studio Code, you might find the following video helpful: